PlaceOS/docs/how-to/integrate-o365.md

 ### Register the App

 1. Login to the Azure Portal and view the ["App Registrations" page of the "Azure Active Directory" blade](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps)
-2. If an existing App has been registered for Engine for use with Azure Single-Sign-On (SAML2), then we can re-use this app - select it.
+2. If an existing App has been registered for PlaceOS for use with [Azure SSO (SAML2)](saml2-azure.md), then we can re-use this app - select it.
 If not, then click "New registration"
 3. Type a descriptive name for the application, set the Supported account Type to _"Accounts in this organizational directory only"_ and leave the Redirect URI blank.
 Click "Register"